EmperorAkashi20/common_graphql_backend/README.md

-# hello_jyotishi_node_app
+# common_node_app

-Hello Jyotishi Backend with Node.js and Express.
+Common Backend with Node.js and Express.
 This app uses Node.js with Express for the backend, MongoDB for the database, and GraphQL for the APIs.

 ## Getting Started